Vendiel/daresay-a11y/posts/mandatory-optional.md

 ---
 id: mandatory-optional
-title: It's clearly labeled which fields are mandatory and optional
+title: It must be obvious which fields are mandatory and which are optional
 tags:
   - Forms
 reqs: